 As you might expect, a recent survey of IT executives revealed that 94% said the cloud would reduce setup and maintenance costs and 47% said their IT costs would drop by 30-50% from the use of cloud infrastructure and apps.
 While these percentages represent significant long-term savings for any organization, are they indicative of actual savings and if so, where do these cost-reductions actually come from?

-The costs of running the infrastructure behind an integration engine can be hard to quantify, but we can look at some of the areas where cloud-based offerings — such as Rhapsody as a Service — can reduce these costs, compared to on-premise hosting.
+The costs of running the infrastructure behind an integration engine can be hard to quantify, but we can look at some of the areas where cloud-based offerings — such as Rhapsody as a service or Corepoint as a service — can reduce these costs, compared to on-premise hosting.

 From a high level, the savings typically fall into these areas:

 - Low cost of entry: There is nothing to buy upfront, and providers do not need to buy, install, and configure the underlying infrastructure.
 Not to mention the lack of ongoing in-house maintenance and management costs.

 - Utilization: When deploying in the cloud, providers do not have to plan for the building out of the environment to match the theoretical maximum workloads, since the underlying environment is elastic – in this case meaning that it can grow or shrink (to a point) to match the demand placed on it.

 - Resiliency: To build in the required type of resiliency and redundancy in an in-house data center, providers need to procure everything in duplicate (or triplicate in the case of Disaster Recovery), and then spend even more time setting up those environments.
 These costs can add up quickly, and often times are just assets that will sit at the ready, but not be in use during normal operations.